About QUADOA® Optical CAD

 CAD Primitivs Creator

-Integrated CAD Mechanics Analyzer Analyze directly inside Quadoa® for intersection between Mechanics and Optical Rays
+Integrated CAD Mechanics Analyzer Analyze directly inside QUADOA® for intersections between Mechanics and Optical Rays

 CAD Handling (XYZ-Coordinate System for Position and Rotation)